ravendb/book/Intro/Intro.md

 each of them can be used to implement the features you want in your systems.

 RavenDB has very rich querying and indexing support.
 We'll start by exploring the RavenDB Query Language (RQL) and the kind of queries that you can perform.
-We'll look at how RavenDB processes and optimizes your queries to answer them as fast as possible. **(((Does that reword make sense?)))**
+We'll look at how RavenDB processes and optimizes your queries to answer them as fast as possible.

 Then we'll get to the really fun stuff.
 RavenDB's queries can answer a lot more than just `where Status = 'Active'`.
 We'll look at full text queries, querying multiple collections at once and faceted search.
-We'll look at how RavenDB can find similiar documents and suggest to the user different queries to try as they **(((Is the "they" here the user or RavenDB?)))** find a particular nugget of information.
+We'll look at how RavenDB can find similiar documents and suggest to the user different queries to try as the user tries to find a particular nugget of  information.

 Spatial queries (searching based on geographical data) will be covered in depth.
 We'll also cover how you can find documents not based on their own data, but on related documents' data.
-Similar to but simpler and faster than `JOIN` from relational databases, this feature **(((is there a name for the feature?)))** can greatly simplify and speed up your queries.
+Similar to but simpler and faster than `JOIN` from relational databases, the ability to efficently find documents using related documents can greatly simplify and speed up your queries.
 One of the strengths of
-RavenDB is schema-less by nature **(((Does that make sense?)))**, and that doesn't stop at data storage.
+RavenDB is that it is schema-less by nature, and that doesn't stop at data storage.
 RavenDB also has very powerful capabilities for querying over dynamic data and user-generated content.

 MapReduce in RavenDB is a very important feature.
 It allows RavenDB to perform lightning-fast aggregation queries over